joehillen/craft/README.md

  * Remove Exec_
  * Exec as User
  * Send stdin to Exec
+ * distinguish CraftEnv from EnvVars
+   - maybe rename it to CraftSettings
+ * Figure out how to use a ReaderT on top of Craft
  * Manage `File` and `FileContent` separately (unexpected calls to readFile are slow over the network and usually unnecessary)
  * Add `ToFileContent` and `FromFileContent` typeclasses